dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-rules.md

 $$p(z \mid X, \theta) =\frac{p(X \mid z, \theta) p(z)}{p(X \mid \theta)}$$

-To marginalize out latent variables:
+To obtain the marginal likelihood w.r.t. the parameters (integrating out latents):

 $$p(X \mid \theta) = \int_z p(X \mid z,\theta)p(z)d(z)$$

-MLE and MAP are parameter estimators and the process to find parameters is called **Bayesian optimization**.
+MLE and MAP are two important **point estimation** methods (they return a single best guess for the parameters θ).

-**MLE** is a function seeking for a model as a set of parameters that best fits the data.
-MLE uses likelihood function (minimum of the negative log likelihood function) to estimate the fit.

-**MAP** is using minimum of the negative log posterior function to estimate Maximum a Posteriori fit.
-We also say MAP is a summarization of the posterior.
+**MLE (Maximum Likelihood Estimation)** finds the parameter values that maximize the probability of the observed data.
+In practice we minimize the negative log-likelihood (which behaves like a loss).

+**MAP (Maximum A Posteriori)** finds the parameters that maximize the posterior.
+It is MLE with an extra term coming from the prior (the negative log-prior acts as a regularizer).

+(Note: the term "Bayesian optimization" refers to a different black-box optimization technique that uses a surrogate model, usually a Gaussian process, to tune hyperparameters.
+It is **not** the same as MLE or MAP.)

-Together with estimating parameters probabilistic models are used for **inference** and **prediction**.
-Later problems are connected with the difficult integrations unless we have **conjugate prior and posterior**.
+Together with point estimation, probabilistic models are used for **inference** (computing or approximating posteriors) and **prediction**.
+These tasks often involve difficult integrals.
+They become tractable in closed form when we have a **conjugate prior** for the likelihood (the posterior then belongs to the same family as the prior).

-Probabilistic model is specified by the joint distribution of all its random variables.
-This joint distribution will not show how random variables are connected together.
-For RV inner connection we use graphs.
+A probabilistic model is fully specified by the joint distribution over all its random variables.
+However, the joint distribution alone does not explicitly reveal the conditional independence relationships between the variables.
+Graphical models (Bayesian networks or Markov networks) are used to visualize and exploit the dependency structure among the random variables (RVs).

 ## Conjugate prior for a likelihood function

-Prior is said to be **conjugate for a likelihood** function if the posterior would stay in the same family of distributions as prior.
+A prior is said to be **conjugate** to a likelihood function if the resulting posterior belongs to the same distributional family as the prior.
+This makes many Bayesian calculations tractable in closed form.

-Matches:

 ## Beta prior, binomial likelihood